jpantsjoha/myscripts/README.md

 ### myscripts

-This is a section for my personal test runs and demos
+This is a section for my personal test and ideas